faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Doctrine:15a] The argument that Joseph Smith wrote the Book of Mormon is simply counter to the realities of life.
 It is one thing to have creative ideas; it is quite another to put them into a complex but coherent and harmonious whole, inundated with majestic doctrinal truths and all done in a single draft in less than ninety days.</span>

 Humans write an [extraordinary number](https://en.wikipedia.org/wiki/Books_published_per_country_per_year) of complex, coherent books every single year.
-And, many complex books are composed [in less time](https://bookstr.com/article/10-novels-written-in-about-a-month/) than it took the Book of Mormon to be created.
+Many complex books are composed [in less time](https://bookstr.com/article/10-novels-written-in-about-a-month/) than it took the Book of Mormon to be created.
+Many notable books are composed [by those who are young](https://en.wikipedia.org/wiki/List_of_books_written_by_children_or_teenagers) (many far younger than Joseph Smith).
 And, as demonstrated above, the doctrine found in the Book of Mormon was rather typical for its time.

 > Joseph Smith’s wife, Emma, the person who knew him better than any other, confirmed this conclusion: “Joseph Smith [as a young man] could neither write nor dictate a coherent and well-worded letter; let alone dictat[e] a book like the Book of Mormon.”[32]

-As discussed above:
+As discussed in detail above:

 *  Emma's was lying about polygamy in this very testimony (giving us some reason to doubt the veracity of her other statements).
 Alternatively, Joseph may have been fooling Emma, which is not inconsistent with his behavior towards her.
 * Joseph was steeped in the religious conversations of his day and had an extraordinary intellect.
 * Joseph dictated a large amount of other scripture, sometimes [incorporating other sources](http://jur.byu.edu/?p=21296).
-* It is possible that others collaborated in the creation of the book.
+* It is possible that others, equally or more acquainted with the religious arguments of the day, collaborated in the creation of the book.

 ## A Parable That Counters The Arguments Proposed By Critics ("Parable")